Mistralys/application-utils/README.md

 * [Request][]: Validate, filter and access request variables.
     - URLComparer: Compare URLs, including query parameters.
     - RequestHelper: build raw requests from scratch with multipart support.
-    - AcceptHeaders: Allows parsing the Accept: header.
+    - AcceptHeaders: Allows parsing the `Accept:` header.
 * [StringBuilder][]: Easily concatenate strings, with formatting helpers, in a chainable interface.
 * SVNHelper: working with a local SVN repository.
 Update, commit, etc.
 * Traits: Plug-in traits for common tasks, with matching interfaces.
     - [Classable][]: For elements that can have classes, like HTML elements.
     - [Optionable][]: For elements which allow setting options, with strong typing.
 * Transliteration: Simple transliteration to ASCII for any names.
-* [URLInfo][]: An object oriented parse_url with fixes for a number of pitfalls.
+* [URLInfo][]: An object-oriented parse_url with fixes for a number of pitfalls.
     - Highlighter: Highlights URLs with integrated CSS.
     - Normalizer: Normalizes a URL, including query parameter sorting.
 * [VariableInfo][]: Information on any PHP variable types with string conversion.
-* XMLHelper: Simplifies working with some of the XML libraries like DOM or SimpleXML.
+* XMLHelper: Simplifies working with some XML libraries like DOM or SimpleXML.
     - HTMLLoader: Easy loading of HTML fragments or whole documents.
     - DOMErrors: LibXML parsing errors made easy with OO interface.
     - LibXML: Constants for all LibXML validation errors.